[block id="currency-converter"] [block id="currency-converter"]

 Infections

-Some sexually transmitted infections, like gonorrhea and chlamydia, can cause inflammation of the epididymis and lead to cramping.
+Research has shown that some sexually transmitted infections, like gonorrhea and chlamydia, can cause inflammation of the epididymis and lead to cramping.

 A urinary tract infection (UTI) can also cause sperm cramp.
 The infection can cause inflammation and swelling in the urethra, which can lead to cramping in the area around the urethra, including the scrotum and testicles.
 Sometimes, UTIs can also cause pain during ejaculation, which can cause further cramping.
-UTIs are much more common in women than in men, but they can still happen in men.
+According to studies, UTIs are much more common in women than in men, but they can still happen in men.

 Click here to order fekomi terminator for STIs and UTI